thanghoang/academic-kickstart/content/authors/Thang Hoang/_index.md

 I am an Assistant Professor in the department of <a href="https://cs.vt.edu/">Computer Science</a> at <a href="https://vt.edu">Virginia Tech</a>.
 Prior to joining VT, I was a Postdoctoral Fellow hosted by Prof. [Elaine Shi](http://elaineshi.com) at [Carnegie Mellon University](https://www.cs.cmu.edu) (CMU), and a Research Associate hosted by Prof. [Attila A. Yavuz](http://www.csee.usf.edu/~attilaayavuz/) at the [University of South Florida](https://www.usf.edu) (USF).
 I received my PhD degree from USF in August 2020.

-My research spans the domains of applied cryptography and machine learning, with special interests in privacy-enhancing technologies.
-I am interested in zero-knowledge proofs, multi-party computation, oblivious RAM and searchable encryption.
+My research spans the domains of cybersecurity and applied cryptography.
+I am interested in privacy, secure and verifiable computation, zero-knowledge proof, fuzzy cryptography, and trustworthy machine learning.